hackall360/ferrumc/README.md

     </li>
 </ul>

+## Entity system

+FerrumC's gameplay revolves around extensible entities.
+The [entity guide](docs/entities.md) explains how entity types are registered, how default attributes and AI goals are attached, and how biome-based spawn rules work.
+It also includes examples for adding new entities or modifying existing behaviour.

 ## Goals

 - **Performance**: FerrumC aims to be the fastest Minecraft server implementation available, with a focus on low latency